AKASO EK7000 PRO 4K Action camera

 Lenses

-Depending on what the camera is being used for will determine how much importance you put on lenses.
+Depending on what the budget helmet camera is being used for will determine how much importance you put on lenses.

 A wide-angle lens will capture action from all sides of the bike, which is perfect for big panoramic shots if your using the camera to vlog.
 While a smaller lens will highlight detail from further away.